 CUPE works collaboratively with the people we serve, their families, and the organizations that support them, to improve services and increase funding.
 Approximately 85 per cent of workers in the social services sector are women.
 An increasing amount of work is being pushed to temporary, contract, casual, or part-time positions.

 CUPE is the second-largest union in the social services sector, representing approximately 27 per cent of all unionized social services workers.
 The largest union in the sector is the National Union of Public and General Employees, representing about 34 per cent of unionized workers.

 By the numbers:

-In addition, we have members in larger locals that overlap with several other sectors including municipalities, school boards and health sectors.
+- In addition, we have members in larger locals that overlap with several other sectors such as municipal, school board and health sectors.
 For example, workers in Ontario who provide social assistance are employed by municipalities.